ScottLogic/blog/_posts/2025-04-03-automated-iam-policy-simulator-testing.md

 Similarly, testing with a role policy granting no permissions lets us verify cross-account access, where any allows will come from the bucket policy.

 Resources such as S3 objects and SNS (AWS Simple Notification Service) topics typically require access to encryption keys in order to read or write data; this obviously forms a crucial aspect of the ability to successfully perform an action in practice, but isn't taken into consideration by the simulator.
 To cover more bases, you could add additional tests to verify your roles can also perform any necessary key related actions.

+## Final note

+We've found this approach effective as a way to keep tabs on evolving permission sets and to provide ongoing verification that our bucket policies do what they need to do.
+It's particularly handy for roles we don't own and therefore don't feature in our day-to-day testing, as it gives us confidence that the other teams will be able to successfully read the data they need in production, while being denied access to other areas.
+You do need to know and understand the actions required by your roles for defining the tests, but even the initial configuration process can indicate areas where unnecessary permissions are granted.

+I hope you might also find it a useful little workaround.